Farinelli: At the court of Spain

 Apparently intending to make only a brief visit to the Continent, Farinelli stopped at Paris on his way to Madrid, singing on 9 July at Versailles to King Louis XV, who gave him his portrait set in diamonds, and 500 louis d'or.
-On 15 July he left for Spain, arriving about a month later.
+On 15 July, he left for Spain, arriving about a month later.
 Elisabeth Farnese, the Queen, had come to believe that Farinelli's voice might be able to cure the severe depression of her husband, King Philip V (some contemporary physicians, such as the Queen's doctor Giuseppe Cervi, believed in the efficacy of music therapy).
-By royal decree Farinelli was named chamber musician to the king and queen on 28 August 1737; two days later the title criado familiar, meaning something like family servant to the king, was added.
-The decree provided Farinelli with an enormous salary, a coach with the necessary mules and residence wherever the king happened to be.
+By royal decree, Farinelli was named chamber musician to the king and queen on 28 August 1737; two days later, the title criado familiar, meaning something like family servant to the king, was added.
+The decree provided Farinelli with an enormous salary, a coach with the necessary mules and a residence wherever the king happened to be.

 For the remaining nine years of Philip's life, Farinelli was obliged to give nightly recitals, accompanied by other musicians, for King Philip, the queen and some select company in the king's chamber.
-In 1738 he may have assisted in arranging for the visit of an entire Italian opera company to Madrid, beginning a fashion for opera seria in Madrid.
+In 1738, he may have assisted in arranging for the visit of an entire Italian opera company to Madrid, beginning a fashion for opera seria in Madrid.
 The Coliseo of the royal palace of Buen Retiro was remodelled.
 The operas given there were not public but attended by the king, the queen, the court and various important persons such as officers and ambassadors.